Time, and oil prices, ticking for Shell-BG deal

 Van Beurden is determined to make Shell a mega-player and the merger with BG will allow Shell to overtake its top rival U.S. ExxonMobil as the largest hydrocarbon producer as early as 2018 thanks to new huge fields in Brazil and Australia.

-Van Beurden has already traveled to Brazil, where he met with the country's leadership as well as Trinidad, where BG has large gas facilities.
+Van Beurden has already travelled to Brazil, where he met with the country's leadership as well as Trinidad, where BG has large gas facilities.

 China and Australia will be next on the agenda as the Shell leadership is perfectly aware of the pressures the rising oil price has created, according to industry and banking sources.